MS / Post Grad admissions in the USA

-Applying to colleges can be stressful and demanding for students.
-Many students feel considerable pressure to perform well on standardized tests, participate in extracurricular activities and write authentic-sounding essays while maintaining high grades in rigorous courses at school.
+Applying to MS can be stressful and demanding for students.
+Many students feel considerable pressure to perform well on standardized tests, participate in extracurricular activities and write authentic-sounding essays while maintaining high grades in rigorous courses at under-grad level.
 The outcome of the admission process may affect a student’s future career trajectory considerably, so a student has to remain committed and interested to clear each milestone in the process.
-Entrance into top colleges is increasingly competitive.
-Demographic estimates of the numbers of high school graduates were 3.33 million in 2009, and rebounding to 3.9 million in 2014.
+Entrance into top MS programs is increasingly competitive.

 Students need to juggle between 5 pretty unrelated activities and synchronize them: